moneymoroch/mm-challenge/README.md

 ###  Which row has the most vowels (considering Columns string1 and string2)?

-From summary of program output
+From summary of program output, row 12819653 has the most vowels with the string 'oidohxaoouaoteeodasnaeeywbutvooa'
  ```
  cat source.csv | python3 generate_stats.py